-50. The goodwill and reputation associated with Sumida's likeness has continuously grown throughout the general public.
-Sumida's likeness is now known throughout the United States, the State of California, and the world, as a source of origin for her services and endorsements.

-19 51.
-Defendants' use of Sumida's likeness is designed to create and does 20 create the false and deceptive commercial impression that Volvo and its products are 21 associated with and/or endorsed by Sumida.
-The use by Defendants of Sumida's 22 likeness is likely to cause confusion, mistake, or deception of purchasers as to 23 Sumida's endorsement of the goods.

-52. Customers and potential purchasers are likely to be attracted to Volvo's products advertised in the Campaign, creating an initial interest in the goods upon seeing them and creating a lasting appreciation, believing them to be endorsed by or otherwise associated with Sumida, thereby resulting in consumer confusion.
+- 49. The goodwill and reputation associated with Sumida's likeness has continuously grown throughout the general public.
+Sumida's likeness is now known throughout the United States, the State of California, and the world, as a source of origin for her services and endorsements. - 50.
+Defendant's use of Sumida's likeness is designed to create and does create the false and deceptive commercial impression that Volvo and its products are associated with and/or endorsed by Sumida.
+The use by Defendant of Sumida's likeness is likely to cause confusion, mistake, or deception of purchasers as to Sumida's endorsement of the goods. - 51.
+Customers and potential purchasers are likely to be attracted to Volvo's products advertised in the Campaign, creating an initial interest in the goods upon seeing them and creating a lasting appreciation, believing them to be endorsed by or otherwise associated with Sumida, thereby resulting in consumer confusion.

-28 Defendants' conduct will damage Sumida's ability to enjoy, maintain and exploit her hard-won recognition-and indeed, threatens to disrupt her contractual relationships with her clients.

-53. By Defendants' conduct alleged here, Defendants have wrongfully appropriated for itself business and goodwill value that properly belongs to Sumida and that Sumida has invested time, money, and energy in developing.

-54. By reason of Defendants' acts of unfair competition as alleged herein, Sumida has suffered and will continue to suffer substantial damage to her business in the form of diversion of trade, loss of profits, and a dilution in the value of her rights and reputation, all in amounts which are not yet ascertainable but which are estimated to be not less than the jurisdictional minimum of this court.
+Defendant's conduct will damage Sumida's ability to enjoy, maintain and exploit her hard-won recognition-and indeed, threatens to disrupt her contractual relationships with her clients. - 52.
+By Defendant's conduct alleged here, Defendant has wrongfully appropriated for itself business and goodwill value that properly belongs to Sumida and that Sumida has invested time, money, and energy in developing. - 53.
+By reason of Defendant's acts of unfair competition as alleged herein, Sumida has suffered and will continue to suffer substantial damage to her business in the form of diversion of trade, loss of profits, and a dilution in the value of her rights and reputation, all in amounts which are not yet ascertainable but which are estimated to be not less than the jurisdictional minimum of this court.

-11 55.
-By virtue of Defendants' acts hereinabove described, Defendants have 12 committed, and is continuing to commit, unlawful, unfair, and fraudulent business 13 acts in violation of, inter alia, 15 U.S.C. § 1125(a).

-56. Defendants' acts of unfair competition in violation of 15 U.S.C. § 1125(a) have caused, and will continue to cause, damage and irreparable harm to Sumida (as described above) and are likely to continue unabated, thereby causing further damage and irreparable harm to Sumida, and to the goodwill associated with Sumida's valuable and well-known likeness; and Sumida's business relationships, unless preliminarily and permanently enjoined and restrained by the Court.

-57. Sumida has no adequate remedy at law and will suffer irreparable injury if Defendants are allowed to continue to engage in the wrongful conduct herein described.

-58. In committing these acts of unfair competition, Defendants acted willfully, wantonly, and recklessly; and with conscious disregard for Sumida's rights.
+- By virtue of Defendant's acts hereinabove described, Defendant has committed, and is continuing to commit, unlawful, unfair, and fraudulent business acts in violation of, inter alia, 15 U.S.C. § 1125(a). - Defendant's acts of unfair competition in violation of 15 U.S.C. § 55.
+1125(a) have caused, and will continue to cause, damage and irreparable harm to Sumida (as described above) and are likely to continue unabated, thereby causing further damage and irreparable harm to Sumida, and to the goodwill associated with Sumida's valuable and well-known likeness; and Sumida's business relationships, unless preliminarily and permanently enjoined and restrained by the Court. - 56.
+Sumida has no adequate remedy at law and will suffer irreparable injury if Defendant is allowed to continue to engage in the wrongful conduct herein described. - In committing these acts of unfair competition, Defendant acted 57. willfully, wantonly, and recklessly; and with conscious disregard for Sumida's rights.
 Sumida is therefore entitled to punitive damages.

 Third Claim for Relief for Unfair Competition under California Business and Professions Code §§ 17200, et seq.
-1 2
+(By Sumida, against Volvo)